Battle of Calamba: Battle

 Initially, the Spanish garrison in Calamba, numbering to 60 riflemen, holed up in the town church.
 They chose to wait as the Filipinos besieged the church.
 Lacking guns, and lacking even more ammunition, Rizal devised a ploy to get the Spaniards to surrender, he ordered that every time the Filipino column opened fire on the church, other troops, those without guns, would light up firecrackers to create the illusion that the Filipinos had plenty of guns.
 This fooled the Spanish detachment, and as a result surrendered shortly thereafter.

 Aftermath

-With the surrender of the Spanish detachment at Calamba, Paciano Rizal had a free hand to head with his force to Santa Cruz, capital of Laguna and by then the last town still under Spanish control, joining with other commanders present there.
+With the surrender of the Spanish detachment at Calamba, Paciano Rizal had a free hand to head with his force to Santa Cruz, the capital of La Laguna, and by then the last town still under Spanish control, joining with other commanders present there.